robbwdoering/bellum.ai/docs/meaning_objects.md

 ```

 This example showcases the use of multiple conditionals linked together - all of the listed conditionals within each "AND" must be satisfied on each unit within the radius for the rule to take effect for that unit.
 The rest simply uses everything we've discussed so far together, so I'll remit the detailed explanation.
 If you're curious to see more examples, I encourage you to look into [the actual .sql files](https://github.com/robbwdoering/bellum.ai/tree/master/database) that have been built so far, and compare the objects against what's printed in your codex.
 If you find a mistake, please let me know, or if you're feeling generous, you can [open a pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to fix it yourself!

+## Weaknesses
+- Doesn't handle rules that are "trinary" - that is, involve three units.
+Exampe is Ork's "biker_doks_tools"
+- Doesn't handle OR rules, like Defensible Cover
+- Doesn't handle actions, which is any rule along the lines of "At the end of your X phase, this model can Y".
+Right now it just alerts the user on the phase when possible, but does not provide any detail on the action; users are expected to consult the text.
+- Doesn't handle rules that are highly model specific.
+Many rules are technically model specific, like most Auras, but are treated as unit specific.